KasperSkytte/MC-prediction/README.md

 Use the conda `environment.yml` file to create an environment with the required software.
 To installed required R packages, use the `renv.lock` file to restore the R library using the [`renv`](https://rstudio.github.io/renv/articles/renv.html) package.
 For GPU support ensure you have a version of Tensorflow that matches your nvidia drivers and CUDA.

+### Hardware requirements and performance
+The workflow can run on a standard laptop just fine (as of 2023), but may require extra RAM and a NVIDIA GPU if you really need extra speed, however many other steps in the implementation are the bottlenecks, it's not the model training time itself.
+Typical processing time is 4-8 hours per dataset under `data/datasets`.
+Here are some hardware guidelines:

+ - 4 cores/8 threads
+ - 16GB RAM, preferably 32GB depending on input data
+ - 100GB storage space
+ - (not required) NVIDIA GPU with CUDA support

 ## Usage
 Adjust the settings in `config.json` and then run the wrapper script `run.bash`.
 This will run `reformat.R` to first sort, filter, and format the data, look up known Genus-level functions on the [midasfieldguide.org](https://midasfieldguide.org) etc, and then run `main.py` which will start model training and evaluation.